-A company in crypto or handling virtual assets may now have to meet AML/KYC compliance requirements to the same standard as the traditional finance industry.
+A company in crypto or handling virtual assets may now have to meet AML compliance and crypto KYC requirements - same standard as banks.
 KYC refers to knowing the true identity of a customer when a business performs the necessary customer due diligence to meet regulatory AML/CFT requirements.
 In the US, this is usually referred to as a customer identification program (CIP) and the following information has to be collected and verified:

 - Date of birth